Platformism: Debate

-The Platform was first presented at a meeting of the Delo Truda group, with attendees also including Bulgarian, Chinese, French and Italian anarchists.
+The Platform was first presented at a meeting of the Delo truda group, with attendees also including Bulgarian, Chinese, French and Italian anarchists.
 At the meeting, Arshinov introduced the document as a way forward for the international anarchist movement to "marshal its forces".
 Although supported by Nestor Makhno, Arshinov's Platform was opposed by most prominent anarchists at the time.
 French anarchists in attendance, led by Sebastien Faure, criticised it as Russocentric, considering it unapplicable to the material conditions in France.
 In the years that followed, Faure's Anarchist Synthesis, which rejected platformism in favor of a more loose-knit organization, contributed to dividing the anarchist movement into "synthesists" and "platformists".

-Senya Fleshin (left), Volin (center), and Mollie Steimer (right), three of the Platforms main critics.
+Senya Fleshin (left), Volin (centre), and Mollie Steimer (right), three of the Platforms main critics.

 The Platform's harshest critics included Volin, Senya Fleshin and Mollie Steimer, who denounced the Platform as an attempt to create an anarchist political party, which they feared would inevitably result in the formation of a police state.
 Arshinov responded by claiming his Platform actually abided by anarchist principles, as it consciously avoided coercion and preserved decentralization.
 The debate also took a more personal turn as Makhno and Arshinov attacked Volin, which attracted denunciations from other critics of the Platform, including Alexander Berkman, who denounced Makhno as a militarist and Arshinov as a Bolshevik.

-After years of defending the ideas of Platformism, in the early 1930s, Arshinov joined the Communist Party and defected to the Soviet Union, where he would disappear during the Great Purge.
+After years of defending the ideas of platformism, in the early 1930s, Arshinov joined the Communist Party and defected to the Soviet Union, where he would disappear during the Great Purge.
 Nestor Makhno himself died in 1934, leaving the Platform without any prominent defenders.
 Nevertheless, both the opponents and remaining supporters of the Platform managed to reconcile at Makhno's funeral.
 Volin himself took up the publication of Makhno's memoirs, which were published in the years after his death.